MaxSikorski/prompt-architect-handy/README.md

 **Cross-Platform Support** — Test and document setup for Linux and Windows users running Ollama + Handy.

-## Contributing
+## Community

-Found a rambling that the model fumbles?
-Open an issue with:
-1. Your raw speech-to-text input
-2. What the model output
+I'd love to hear how you're using Prompt Architect.
+Here's how to get involved:

+**Share your results** — Tried it out?
+Open a [Discussion](https://github.com/MaxSikorski/prompt-architect-handy/discussions) and tell us how it's working for you.
+How many tokens are you saving?
+What ramblings does it handle well?
+Before/after comparisons are especially welcome.
-3. What the ideal output should have been

-These real-world failures are the best way to improve the system for everyone.
+**Report failures** — Found a rambling the model fumbles?
+[Open an issue](https://github.com/MaxSikorski/prompt-architect-handy/issues) with your raw speech-to-text input, what the model output, and what the ideal output should have been.
+These real-world failures are the most valuable way to improve the system for everyone.

+**Contribute examples** — Crafted better few-shot examples that work well for your use case?
+Submit a [Pull Request](https://github.com/MaxSikorski/prompt-architect-handy/pulls) with your improved Modelfile.
+The more diverse the examples, the better the model performs across different speech patterns.

+**Spread the word** — If Prompt Architect is saving you time and tokens, star the repo and share it with the [Handy community](https://github.com/cjpais/Handy/discussions).
+The more users testing it, the faster it improves.

 ## Credits

 - [Handy](https://github.com/cjpais/Handy) by CJ Pais — the speech-to-text app that makes this workflow possible
 - [Ollama](https://ollama.com) — local model inference
 - [Qwen 3.5](https://huggingface.co/Qwen) by Alibaba — the default model
+- Prompt architecture co-developed with [Claude](https://claude.ai) (Anthropic) and [Gemini](https://gemini.google.com) (Google)

 ## License